nkavadias/nkavadias.github.io/_posts/24-07-25-MXMaven.md

-# Introducing MXMaven: A Cybersecurity Tool to Secure Your Email Domains

 ### Why MXMaven?

 Large organisations often manage hundreds of domains.
 A single misconfiguration in one of these domains can be a goldmine for threat actors.
 They can exploit these vulnerabilities to impersonate your domain, sending phishing emails that appear to come from your organisation.
 That's where MXMaven comes in.